department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/research-plan.md

 ## Research Goals
-1. Learn more about caregiver clarification content needs within the form (vs before/outside of).
+1. Learn more about a caregiver's understanding of the PCAFC program before filling out the 10-10CG to determine if recent content updates have improved comprehension of the program and if additional content changes would be helpful at this stage in the caregiver journey.
 2. Learn more about the overall experience of multiple people completing one form.
-3. Evaluate the usability of the search functionality for locations.
+3. Evaluate the usability of the new location search functionality and confirmation screen content.

 ### Outcome
-Based on our findings, we will suggest content updates and work with CAIA to improve clarification of the caregiver designation/change process.
-We will also determine if any changes are needed for the facility selection process, especially for assistive tech users.
+Based on our findings, we will:

+- suggest any identified content needs and work with CAIA to improve clarification of the caregiver designation/change process.
+- determine if any changes are needed for the facility selection process, especially for assistive tech users.
+- conduct a workshop with our CG stakeholders to gather any necessary context about the caregiver journey and/or facilitate a feature prioritization exercise if we hear repeated requests for new features.

 ### Research questions
-1. Learn more about caregiver clarification content needs within the form (vs before/outside of).
+1. Learn more about a caregiver's understanding of the PCAFC program before filling out the 10-10CG to determine if recent content updates have improved comprehension of the program and if additional content changes would be helpful at this stage in the caregiver journey.
    - What knowledge of the caregiver program do Veterans and caregivers typically have before filling out the 10-10CG?
    - How do caregivers, both primary and secondary, perceive the existing form content with regards to understanding eligibility and benefits, and where would additional clarification be helpful?
    - Do users struggle with completing any fields in particular?
 We'll be especially paying attention to how users react to the new "County" field and social security number requirements.
    - Is there a need or desire for applicants to have an authenticated experience that prefills personal information?

-3. Learn more about the overall experience of multiple people completing one form.
+2. Learn more about the overall experience of multiple people completing one form.
 	- Who typically completes the form online?
 Are Veterans and their caregivers signing the form together?
   	- For those who are enrolled, did they sign as a legal representative and what was that experience like?
+	- Are there places in the form where users get confused by the content switching point of view between the Veteran and various caregiver roles and/or who "you" refers to in the form questions?
+ 	- Do users correctly notice when labels for form fields are asking for a specific person's information?

-4. Evaluate the usability of the search functionality for locations.
+3. Evaluate the usability of the new facility search functionality and confirmation screen content.
 	- Can sighted and assistive tech users easily use the search input and understand what choices are populated from that search?
   	- Can users easily navigate a long list of search results?
    	- Can users easily do a second search or new search from the search results page?